offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 float x {obj.perform(5, 3)};
 ```

-Declaring templated functions is done in the same manner as templated classes, and using templated functions is done similarly to templated classes: Use the function as if it were a normal function but immediately after the function name add in a common separated list of substitutions sandwiched within angle brackets.
+Declaring templated functions is done in the same manner as templated classes, and using templated functions is done similarly to templated classes: Use the function as if it were a normal function but immediately after the function name add in a comma separated list of substitutions sandwiched within angle brackets.

 ```c++
 // declare